-Thus, $z$ is replaced by the parametric coordinate $\xi \in [0,1]$ while $x,t$ remain unchanged.
-By definition, $\xi=0$ corresponds to the bottom boundary and we chose that $\xi=1$ maps to the free-surface by choosing that $\int_0^1 L \di\xi = H \eqdef \eta + h$.
-The quantity $L$ is the determinant of the transformation's Jacobian matrix and represents the amount of physical space that is contained within a control volume in the parametric space: $\di V = L \di x \di \xi$ (see Fig.\ref{fig:fv_mesh}).
+By definition, $\xi=0$ corresponds to the bottom boundary and we enforce that $\xi=1$ maps to the free-surface through $\int_0^1 L \di\xi = H \eqdef \eta + h$.
+The function $L(x,\xi,t)$ is the determinant of the transformation's Jacobian matrix and represents the amount of physical space that is contained within a control volume in the parametric space: $\di V = L \di x \di \xi$ (see Fig.\ref{fig:fv_mesh}).

 Note that for a fixed $\xi$, $z(x,\xi,t)$ represents a surface that evolves in time.
-Thus, discretization along the $\xi$ axis yields a set of surfaces $z(x,\xi_j,t)$, which, following common practice in ocean modeling, we refer to as layers.
+Thus, discretization along the $\xi$-axis yields a set of surfaces $z(x,\xi_j,t)$, which, following the common practice in ocean modelling, we refer to as layers.

-If we transform the Euler system in GVC coordinates (see also Appendix A of \cite{alexandris2024semi}) {and split the pressure as usual into the hydrostatic $p_h$ and the nonhydrostatic components $ p = p_h + q = \int_z^{\eta} \rho g \di z + q $ we get: